LITTLE TOKYO IN PARIS

 LEARN ABOUT THE "QUARTIER"

 It is a place full full of live, located in the Opera district and close to the Tuileries.
-One can easily go there to sit down, to have a rest, have someting to eat or drink or (for cooking fans) buy some reel japanese food ingredients.
+One can easily go there to sit down, to have a rest, have someting to eat or drink or (for cooking fans) buy some real asian food ingredients.
 One can choose his prefered cooking, all dishes or deserts are available all day long.
-In these streets one will find all favours and all japanese types of cooking in the numerous stalls and shops.
+In these streets one will find all favours and all japanese and korean types of cooking in the numerous stalls and shops.

 Take the time to look at the shop windows, to choose the ambiance of the restaurant, the organization, your type of cooking.
 Kitchen are often visible from the streets and you will easily see what you will enjoy eating.
 You may sit or choose take-away in most restaurants...